angelospanag/my-site/README.md

 # My personal site

-My personal site currently hosted on: https://www.angelospanag.me
+My personal site (under heavy development) currently hosted on: https://www.angelospanag.me

-## What did you use to make this?
+### What did you use to make this?

 I started this blog from scratch using Python 3, Django 3 and Bootstrap with minimal JavaScript for its interface.
 It has been an awesome journey so far and I try to improve its looks and functionality from time to time, while updating its content.

-## Why not use a CMS like WordPress or a static site generator like Jekyll, Hugo, Gatsby or ...insert x, y, z Jamstack tool here...?
+### Why not use a CMS like WordPress or a static site generator like Jekyll, Hugo, Gatsby or ...insert x, y, z Jamstack tool here...?

 There is currently a very vibrant ecosystem of tools to generate a blogging site effortlessly and I fully support anyone who will choose to use one of the above.
 There has never been a more easier time to create your own blog with minimal